svivian/q2a-edit-history/README.md

 Version history
 -------------------------------------------------

+### 1.5:

+- Page listing recent edits at `/revisions`
+- Add missing database indexes and foreign keys.
+- Fix mismatch in length of content field.

+Note: this version requires a database upgrade.

 ### 1.4:

 - Allow reverting of edits to earlier revision and option to control permission level (default Admin).